New

 default_type

-- Optional data type that the compiler will use for the subsequent statements, if the data type is not specified.
+- Optional data type that the compiler will use for the subsequent argument lists, if the data type is not specified.

 - Optional name of the method of